ankebremer/cv/index.md

 [Nucleus Financial](https://www.nucleusfinancial.com/) _(May 2021 - December 2021)_ <br>
 A wrap platform to manage wealth with a focus on pension products.

+* assisted in porting of several batch and multithreaded ETL processes to AWS Lambda

 ### Software Developer
 [Nucleus Financial](https://www.nucleusfinancial.com/) _(April 2017 - May 2021)_ <br>
 A wrap platform to manage wealth with a focus on pension products.